WMO El Niño/La Niña Update

 Current Situation and Outlook

-It is important to note that El Niño and La Niña are not the only factors that drive global climate patterns.
-At the regional level, seasonal outlooks need to assess the relative impacts of both the El Niño/La Niña state and other locally relevant climate drivers.
-Such other factors may include, for example, conditions in the tropical Indian and Atlantic oceans, as these can influence surrounding continental climate patterns.
-Locally applicable information should therefore be consulted in detailed regional/national seasonal climate outlooks, such as those produced by WMO Regional Climate Centres (RCCs), Regional Climate Outlook Forums (RCOFs) and National Meteorological and Hydrological Services (NMHSs).
+It is important to note that El Niño and La Niña are not the only factors that drive global climate patterns, and that the strength of El Niño/Southern Oscillation (ENSO) does not automatically correspond to the strength of its effects.
+At the regional level, seasonal outlooks need to assess the relative effects of both the ENSO state and other locally relevant climate drivers.
+For example, sea surface temperatures over the Indian Ocean, the southeastern Pacific Ocean and the Tropical Atlantic Ocean are also known to influence the climate in the adjacent land areas.
+Regionally and locally applicable information is available via regional and national seasonal climate outlooks, such as those produced by WMO Regional Climate Centres (RCCs), Regional Climate Outlook Forums (RCOFs) and National Meteorological and Hydrological Services (NMHSs).

 The state of ENSO will continue to be carefully monitored.
 More detailed interpretations of regional climate variability will be generated routinely by the climate forecasting community over the coming months and will be made available through National Meteorological and Hydrological Services.

 For web links of the National Meteorological Hydrological Services, please visit:

 For information and web links to WMO Regional Climate Centres please visit:

 For information and web links to Regional Climate Outlook Forums (RCOFs) please visit:

 For the latest global seasonal forecast based on WMO Global Producing Centres of Long Range Forecasts, please visit:

 An archive of all WMO El Niño/La Niña Updates issued so far, including this one, is available at: